 Writer/director Ivan Kavanagh (The Canal, Never Grow Old) takes the action movie staple of a single mother forced to take violent measures to protect her child and gives it a supernatural twist.
 Unlike many similar films, there’s never any real doubt that David isn’t an ordinary boy.
 By skipping the psychological aspects and going straight into the supernatural Son does give up a bit of mystery.
 But since in almost all of these films, there is something supernatural going on that’s not as big a loss as it may seem.

 Instead, Son quickly gets to the point as Laura tries to get to the bottom of what’s going on while doing whatever it takes to keep David alive and healthy.
 But while she’s doing that, the cult looking for David.
-As are Steve (Cranston Johnson, Wu Assassins, Hap and Leonard) and Paul (Emile Hirsch, Once Upon a Time… In Hollywood, The Autopsy of Jane Doe), the two cops assigned to the case.
+As are Steve (Cranston Johnson, Wu Assassins, Hap and Leonard) and Paul (Emile Hirsch, Midnight in the Switchgrass, The Autopsy of Jane Doe), the two cops assigned to the case.
 And, unsurprisingly there’s a conflict of interest.
 “I made out with her.
 Does that mean we’re in a relationship?”
 Paul tells his less than amused partner.

 Son hit all the right notes and kept me watching.
 A confrontation between Laura and another former cult member, Jimmy (Blaine Maye, Children of the Corn: Runaway) is a standout.
 As is a violent pimp (David Kallaway, Trailer Park Shark) getting the tables turned on him.
 The subplot with the police adds a bit of suspense ahead of an inevitable confrontation.
 And there’s a bit of blood here and there, though not nearly as much as I was expecting, to keep things interesting.